RoyalIcing/Orb/README.md

 assert Instance.call(inst, :calculate_mean) == 5
 ```

+Note there is [another excellent Elixir Wasmtime wrapper out there called Wasmex](https://github.com/tessi/wasmex), you may want to check that out too.

 ## Project Goals

 - Write a HTML component and run it in:
     - Phoenix LiveView & dead views
     - In the browser using `<wasm-html>` custom element
+- LiveView is amazing, but it makes a trade-off with latency.
 - State machines
 - Parsers
 - Formatters & string builders